M4rrs/GNL/README.md

   - Global Variables
 - Compile with flag, -D BUFFER_SIZE=XX
 	`gcc -Wall -Werror -Wextra -D BUFFER_SIZE=XX *.c`
+- Undefined behaviour:
+  - If the file descriptor changes since the last call, whereas read() has not finished reading from the first fd.
+  - When reading binary files.

 - Don't be an idiot like me, each time gnl is run, it returns only ***one*** line.
 Say you have 3 lines in 1 .txt file, you would have to run gnl 3 times to output all 3 lines.

 ## Valgrind